Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster

 \subsubsection{Relation between gas fraction and morphology}

-Fig.~\ref{fig:scatter_plot_MHI_MH2_vs_morphology} presents the $M_{\rm HI}/M_\star$ ratio as a function of galaxy morphology for the three samples considered, as well as the molecular gas to stellar mass ratio, $M_{\rm H_2}/M_\star$, and the $M_{\rm H_2}/M_{\rm HI}$ ratio.
-Both $M_{\rm HI}/M_\star$ and $M_{\rm H_2}/M_\star$ ratios clearly increase from ETGs to LTGs.
-The slope of this function is increasingly steeper when passing from isolation to the cluster core, as the consequence of the fact that while late galaxies have very similar gas fractions in all cosmic structures, early type galaxies are more strongly gas-depleted in very dense ones such as clusters.
-This observed trend of gas fraction with morphology is stronger for $M_{\rm HI}/M_\star$ than for $M_{\rm H_2}/M_\star$, again driven by the ETGs being increasingly gas poor with increasing density of the environment.
+Figure~\ref{fig:scatter_plot_MHI_MH2_vs_morphology} presents the $M_{\rm HI}/M_\star$ ratio as a function of galaxy morphology for the three samples considered, as well as the molecular-gas-to-stellar-mass ratio, $M_{\rm H_2}/M_\star$, and the $M_{\rm H_2}/M_{\rm HI}$ ratio. { The reported y-axis uncertainties in the data points were estimated by propagating in quadrature those of $M_{\rm HI}$, $M_{\rm H_2}$, and $M_\star$.} Both $M_{\rm HI}/M_\star$ and $M_{\rm H_2}/M_\star$ ratios clearly increase from ETGs to LTGs.
+The slope of this function is increasingly steep{ when comparing galaxies in isolation to those in the cluster,} as a consequence of the fact that while LTGs have very similar gas fractions in all cosmic structures, ETGs are more strongly gas depleted in very dense {environments} such as clusters.
+This observed trend of gas fraction with morphology is stronger for $M_{\rm HI}/M_\star$ than for $M_{\rm H_2}/M_\star$, again driven by the ETGs being increasingly gas poor with increasing environmental density.

-The median gas to stellar mass ratios for ETGs decrease in the three environments as follows: